vetrek/pilot/README.md

 coordinator.dismiss()
 ```

-Dismiss all modals and reset to root:
+Dismisses all presented views (sheets and full-screen covers) and recursively dismisses in the parent coordinator if available.

 ```swift
 coordinator.dismissAll()